cmda-bt/js-bootcamp-18-19/.github/ISSUE_TEMPLATE/0_repository.md

 `Add a link to your github page`

 ## GitHub repository
-`Add a link to your github repository`
+`Add a link to your bootcamp repository`